Indicator: Volume harvested relative to the sustainable wood supply

 Sources and information

 - National Forestry Database.
-Wood supply, Table 2.1 Wood supply estimates by tenure and species group (accessed July 3, 2018).
+Wood supply, Table 2.1 Wood supply estimates by tenure and species group.
+(April 20, 2020).

 - Wood supply includes allowable annual cuts for provincial Crown lands and potential harvests for federal and private lands.

 - National Forestry Database.
-Harvest, Table 5.1 Net merchantable volume of roundwood harvested by jurisdiction, tenure, category and species group (accessed July 3, 2018).
+Harvest, Table 5.1 Net merchantable volume of roundwood harvested by jurisdiction, tenure, category and species group. (accessed April 20, 2020).

 - Harvests include industrial roundwood only and exclude fuel wood and firewood.